AI Use Cases/Manufacturing

 How does AI optimize vendor management for Manufacturing?

 AI vendor management connects real-time data from your SAP, MES, and supplier systems to predict supply disruptions and quality failures before they stop your production line.
-Instead of reacting to late shipments or failed incoming inspections, your procurement and Operations teams get 3-7 day advance warning when a vendor's performance is drifting toward a problem - enough lead time to activate an alternate supplier or adjust safety stock.
+Instead of reacting to late shipments or failed incoming inspections, your procurement and operations teams get advance warning - measured in days, not hindsight - when a vendor's performance is drifting toward a problem, which is enough lead time to activate an alternate supplier or adjust safety stock.
 The system learns from every production event and supplier interaction, continuously improving its ability to flag the vendors and batches most likely to cause downtime or quality escapes.

 Is our Operations data kept secure during this process?